Zan Rowe

-Susanna "Zan" Rowe is an Australian radio and television presenter. she works for ABC digital radio station Double J.
+Susanna "Zan" Rowe is an Australian radio and television presenter.
+Rowe is regular presenter on ABC digital radio station Double J and host of the podcast and television series Take 5.
+Rowe is an industry adjunct associate professor at RMIT University.

-Early life
+Early life and education

-Rowe grew up in Melbourne.
-She attended university at RMIT University, majoring in radio and cinema.
+Susanna Rowe (later nicknamed "Zan") grew up in Melbourne.

+She attended RMIT University, majoring in radio and cinema.

 Career

-Radio
+Radio and podcasts

 Rowe started out at SRA FM in 1996 (now SYN Radio) on a show called Run with the Hunted, before moving to the Monday drive shift on 3RRR 102.7FM presenting Transit Lounge from 2002–2004.